Tigers - Rangers Prediction, Pick, How To Watch

 Why The Tigers Could Cover The Spread

-The Tigers' offense struggled over the weekend while losing two of three.
-In a nine-game losing streak earlier this month, they scored just 19 runs in the nine games.
-That is an average of just 2.11 runs per game.
-After that, they won five of seven games and scored 36 runs in the process.
-That is an average of 5.14 runs per game, and in the two losses, they were shut out.
-Then, over the weekend it was back down to 2.33 runs per game with only seven runs in three games.
+Last night it was Kerry Carpenter that drove in the only runs of the game for the Tigers.
+He has been hitting well so far this month.
+He is hitting .339 with a .377 on-base percentage.
+Carpenter is not driving in enough runs though.
+Carpenter has driven in just eight runs this month, with the help of three home runs.
+Last night was just his second and third RBIs in the last seven games.
+Most of his production this month has been in the last ten games.
+Seven of his eight RBIs and all three of his home runs for the month are in his last ten games.

-The Tigers need Javier Baez to get back to hitting.
-Baez had driven in eight runs in the team's seven-game offensive hot streak.
-He has a home run, two triples, and a double in that time while batting .348 in those games.
-Then, he went 0-11 with a walk and three strikeouts over the weekend.
-Meanwhile, Kerry Carpenter stayed hot.
-He has driven in six runs in his last ten games.
-He has two home runs and two doubles in that time frame while scoring five times.
+The Tigers need Spencer Torkelson to start hitting better.
+He had a home run in the game Tuesday, but he is hitting just .179 on the month.
+When Torkelson made contact this month, it has been good.
+He has four doubles and five home runs, but he is missing the ball far too often.
+He has 32 strikeouts this month alone.

-This month, Carpenter is hitting .353.
-His on-base has been solid as well, sitting at .393 for the month.
 The hottest bat on the team as of late may belong to Matt Vierling.
-Vierling is hitting .400 this month with three home runs and six RBIs.
-His OBP is .500 so far this month and he has been on fire since rejoining the lineup mid-month.
+Vierling is hitting .385 this month with three home runs and six RBIs.
+His OBP is .467 so far this month and he has been on fire since rejoining the lineup mid-month.
+He has also scored nine times in his 13 games this month.

-Matthew Boyd will be on the hill today for the Tigers.
-He is 5-5 on the month with a 5.37 ERA.
-He had won his last two starts, the last time going six innings and giving up just two runs.
-Boyd faced the Rangers at the end of May.
-In that game he went six innings, giving up five hits and a home run, while surrendering five runs in a loss.
+Reese Olson will be taking the mound today for the Tigers.
+He is just 1-2 on the season with a 4.74 ERA.
+Since making his season debut at the start of June, he has had some struggles, with two games giving up four or more runs.
+Last time out he was solid though, as he went 5.1 innings giving up just one run and getting his first win.

 Why The Rangers Could Cover The Spread

-The Rangers come in with the best offense in the major leagues.
-They are first in majors this year in runs, batting average, and second on-base percentage.
+The Rangers' offense did it again last night and is one of the best in the league.
+They are first in majors this year in runs, batting average, and on-base percentage.
 They are third in slugging percentage as well.
-The Rangers are led by Adolis Garcia who is tied for second in the majors with 60 RBIs this season.
-He is also tied for 12th with 17 home runs on the season.
-This month, the RBIs have waned though.
-He has just 11 on the month with three home runs.
-Garcia also is struggling more at the plate.
-He is hitting just .259 on the month, but the biggest issue is strikeouts.
-He has struck out 27 times so far this month, including three times yesterday against the Yankees.
-It was the ninth time this month he has struck out multiple times in a game.
+The Rangers are led by Adolis Garcia who is first in the majors with 66 RBIs.
+He has six RBIs in this series alone, with a home run in each game.
+He now has six home runs and 17 RBIs on the month, while hitting .278.
+Strikeouts have been a problem this month though.
+He has struck out 30 times this month, and at least once in nine of his last 11 games.

-The hottest bat on the team belongs to Corey Seager.
-Seager has driven in 23 runs this month alone.
-He only has 46 RBIs all year, with half of them coming in June.
-Meanwhile, he has hit .380 this month, with 12 doubles and five home runs.
-He also has a .441 on-base percentage.
-Joining him in hitting well is Leody Taveras.
-Taveras has a .298 batting average on the year, which ranks him tenth in the majors.
-While the batting average has dropped some this month, with him hitting just .276, the power has gone up.
-He has just eight home runs on the year, but six of those have come this month.
-He has also driven in 13 runs while scoring 12 times.
+Corey Seager drove in another run last night, and he may be the hottest bat on the team.
+It was his 25th RBI of the month, while he is hitting .269.
+Seager is also getting on base a lot, with a .440 on-base percentage which has led to him scoring 17 times this month.
+Meanwhile, Marcus Semien will be looking to get back to driving in runs.
+Semien is tied for seventh in the majors with 55 RBIs this month, but he has just one in his last nine games.
+Semien is hitting fairly well, with a .254 batting average on the month, which has led to him scoring 17 times, but he has only driven in 11 runs.

-The lefty Andrew Heaney will be on the mound today for the Rangers.
-He is 5-4 this year with a 3.98 ERA.
-Heaney has been better in his last two starts.
-He opened the month with two starts that saw him go just a combined eight innings while giving up seven runs.
-Since then, he has pitched 9.1 innings in two starts while giving up just three runs.
-His strike-out numbers have also found some consistency.
-He has struck out five batters in three of the last four games, with him striking out six in the other one.
-The Tigers are 21st in the majors in strikeouts per game.
-Over 6.5 strikeouts are currently at +102 on FanDuel.
-He has hit that only three times this year, but with the Tigers striking out so much, it may be worth a small play.
+Cody Bradford takes the mound today for the Rangers.
+He is 0-1 on the season with a 6.30 ERA.
+He pitched on Monday against the Tigers in relief, getting two outs with a strikeout and not giving up a hit.
+That was his only relief appearance of the year.
+In his three starts this year he has not pitched past the fifth inning and has given up eight runs in 14.1 innings of work.

 Final Tigers-Rangers Prediction & Pick